kesfrance/R-Programming-and-data-science-John-Hopkins/README.md

 # R-Programming-and-data-science-John-Hopkins

-This is a Repository of R programs generated from the data science course series on cousera.
+This is a Repository for R programs generated from the data science course series on cousera.

 So far I have taken the course in R-programming and exploratory data analysis, so this repo will contain the scripts generated from those two courses.